imnotoriginal/express-posts/README.md

-# Info
+# Express-posts

-This project is my variant of hack-news or similar websites.
+Simple blog based on express & mongodb

-# Technologies used in this project
+## Technologies used in this project

 * Node.js
 * Mustache